RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 Then double-click the for component.
-The components in the for component are now visible.
-It is not displayed because there are no components now.
+The components in the for component are now visible, but there are no components now, so they are not visible.

 ![img](./img/graphview_for.png "Inside the for component")